dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/resource-path.md

+---
+title: Resource path
+description: "Learn how to use resource paths to configure resource types in dbt."
+id: resource-path
+sidebar_label: "About resource paths"
+---

 The `<resource-path>` nomenclature is used in this documentation when documenting how to configure resource types like models, seeds, snapshots, tests, sources, and others, from your `dbt_project.yml` file.

 It represents the nested dictionary keys that provide the path to a directory of that resource type, or a single instance of that resource type by name.